 The Riders is a sad, haunting tale of love; the extent to which one is willing to go to find it; and whether it’s possible to love someone too much.
 During his search for Jennifer, Scully looks back on their life together and the people they’ve met and the friends they have made and questions whether he really truly knew any of them, including Jennifer and himself.
 The novel is seeped in sadness and melancholy, which can be felt through the narrative and set the mood of the novel, along with beautiful descriptions of scenery, trying to capture Billie’s and Scully’s fleeting thoughts, memories, and emotions.

 If I had to classify it, I would go with mystery/drama, with a bit of a supernatural feel to it, which may or may not be metaphorical.
 It’s a very intriguing and captivating novel, though toward the end, I felt a bit impatient with the narrative, wanting only to solve the the mystery and to get answers.
-Overall, I think I enjoyed the book – it kept me up till the wee hours of the morning – but I don’t know whether it was really the book itself or the current situation I’m in and the circumstances which “forced” me to read that particular book.
+Overall, I think I enjoyed the book – it kept me up till the wee hours of the morning – but I don’t know whether it was really the book itself or the current situation I’m in and the circumstances which “forced” me to read this particular book.
 I think my work-related isolation in a cold (colder than what I’m used to in the city), wooded, quiet region reinforced the novel’s moody ambiance.
-Though sometimes I think, had I seen this book in the city, with so many other books to choose from, I might not have been so compelled to read it, or to stick with it to the end.
+Sometimes I think, had I seen this book in the city, with so many other books to choose from, I might not have been so compelled to read it or to stick with it to the end.

 The Riders (1995) – Tim Winton